Comfy-Themes/Spicetify/README.md

 git clone https://github.com/Comfy-Themes/Spicetify
 ```

-Open the newly created Spicetify Folder and move the `Comfy` folder into the `Themes` folder.
-After that you can delete the `Spicetify` folder.
-Then run these commands to apply :
+Rename the folder to `Comfy` and run these commands to apply :

 ```powershell
 spicetify config current_theme Comfy